-Familiarise yourself with the structure and specifics of the GMAT and GRE admission tests, which measure your ability to handle graduate-school level work.
+Familiarise yourself with the structure and specifics of the GMAT and GRE admission tests.

 As with many post-secondary educational degrees, some Masters degree programmes require a certain score on a standardized admissions test.
 The first thing you will need to do is find out which test your degree programme requires and the minimum score that must be obtained for admission.
 There is a fee to sit most standardized tests.
 You must register and pay for the exams in advance, as test centres allow only a limited number of students per session.

 If you plan to study in the U.S., some schools require that your application include a standardized test score such as the GMAT (Graduate Management Admissions Test) or the GRE (Graduate Records Examination).

 Most standardized testing organizations will provide test takers with some sort of practice materials to help them prepare.
 These materials typically review the topics covered by the tests, as well as including practice quizzes and exams.